gitana/alpaca/site/docs/fields/time.md

 The ```time``` field.

-The time Field uses the Bootstrap time picker under the hood.
-You can learn more about the picker at it's GitHub project page:
+The time Field uses the
-<a href="https://github.com/m3wolf/bootstrap3-timepicker" target="_blank">https://github.com/m3wolf/bootstrap3-timepicker</a>.
+<a href="https://github.com/Eonasdan/bootstrap-datetimepicker" target="_blank">https://github.com/Eonasdan/bootstrap-datetimepicker</a>.
+plugin under the hood.

 For more information on date and time formatting strings, see the Moment.js documentation:
 <a href="http://momentjs.com/docs/">http://momentjs.com/docs/</a>.

+The default time format is assumed as <code>h:mm:ss a</code>.

 <!-- INCLUDE_API_DOCS: time -->